equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 ![](quadratic_model.png)

 In short, even with hundreds of samples on a 2D problem that is quadratic, running ESMDA can be worse than not running it.
+Before we ran ESMDA, the prior mean of $`x_2`$ was correct, but after running ESMDA the posterior mean of $`x_2`$ has shifted off in a direction that neither aligns with the prior not the observation.

 ### In high dimensions, everything is worse